 A Prayer for Peace and Hope

 Miracles happen when we confront evil with unwavering resolve.
-As individuals and as a community, we are called upon to contribute to the greater good, striving for a world where peace, health, and happiness prevail.
+As individuals and as a community, we are called upon to contribute to the greater good.
 We pray earnestly for this day to come soon, swiftly, and in our lifetime.

-Hazan Mutlu of Central Synagogue in NYC has recorded a prayer that we all recite on behalf of our brethren facing adversity, wherever they may be—on land or at sea:
+Hazan Mutlu of Central Synagogue in NYC has recorded a prayer that resonates with those facing adversity, wherever they may be—on land or at sea:

-“May the One who blessed our ancestors, Abraham, Isaac, and Jacob, bless and protect all those who stand up for the sake of the people and the land of Israel.
-May the Almighty grant us healing, strength, and comfort as we stand united in faith and love.”
+“May the One who blessed our ancestors, Abraham, Isaac, and Jacob, bless and protect all who strive for peace and security in Israel and beyond.
+May the Almighty grant healing, strength, and comfort as we stand together in solidarity.”

-In this spirit, we echo the words of Am Yisrael Chai—the people of Israel live.
+In this spirit, we affirm the message of Am Yisrael Chai—the people of Israel live.

 Footnote: